Canadian Measles Outbreak Linked To Unvaccinated Child

 The CDC reports that there is no scientific link between childhood vaccinations and the development of autism in children.
 Unfortunately, the debunking of those particular hype rumors came a little too late for this family.

-Bilodeau emphasizes that he and his ex-wife were not against vaccines but were scared of the MMR vaccine because of it containing multiple vaccines in one.
+Bilodeau emphasizes that he and his ex-wife were not against vaccines, but were scared of the MMR vaccine because of it containing multiple vaccines in one.
 He says that they wanted to err on the side of caution and were hoping that they would develop individual vaccinations for the diseases that could be given one at a time.

 Measles Outbreak Linked To One Dad Who Refuses To Vaccinate Over Autism Concerns https://t.co/wQDc0CpcLh pic.twitter.com/PpTwUxpQVA